Rebuild an on-premises application in Azure

 Create an Azure DevOps project and build

-Contoso creates an Azure DevOps project, and configures a CI Build to create the container and then pushes it to the ACR.
-The instructions in this section use the SmartHotel360-Azure-Backend repository.
+Contoso creates an Azure DevOps project, configures a CI build to create the container, and then pushes it to the container registry.
+The instructions in this section use the SmartHotel360-Backend repository.

 They import the GitHub repo.

-In Pipelines, they select Build, and create a new pipeline using Azure Repos Git as a source, from the repository.
+In Pipelines, they select Build and create a new pipeline by using Azure Repos Git as a source from the repository.

 They select Hosted Linux Preview for the build pipeline.

-In Phase 1, they add a Docker Compose task.
-This task builds the Docker compose.
+In Step 1, they add a Docker Compose task.
+This task builds the Docker Compose.

 They repeat and add another Docker Compose task.
-This one pushes the containers to ACR.
+This one pushes the containers to the container registry.

-They select the first task (to build), and configure the build with the Azure subscription, authorization, and the ACR.
+They select the first task to build and configure the build with the Azure subscription, authorization, and Container Registry.

 Now, they configure the second Docker task (to push).
-They select the subscription and the smarthotelacreus2 ACR.
+They select the subscription and the container registry (

-Again, they enter the file to the docker-compose.yaml file, and select Push service images and include the latest tag.
+docker-compose.yamlfile name and select Push service images, including the latest tag.
 When the action changes to Push service images, the name of the Azure DevOps task changes to Push services automatically.

 They select the build job to check progress.

-After the build finishes, the ACR shows the new repos, which are populated with the containers used by the microservices.
+After the build finishes, the container registry shows the new repos, which are populated with the containers used by the microservices.